 Research

-Ice on Mars and the PIXL instrument on the Mars Perseverance Rover
+Element mobility and aqueous alteration recorded by the PIXL instrument on the Mars Perseverance Rover

 The Age and Erosion Rate of Young Sedimentary Rock on Mars